UAW widens strike against GM and Stellantis, but spares Ford

 "We have now presented five separate economic proposals that are historic, addressing areas that our team members have said matters most: wage increases and job security while allowing GM to succeed and thrive into the future," the carmaker said in a statement.
 "We will continue to bargain in good faith with the union to reach an agreement as quickly as possible."

+Stellantis slammed the UAW's decision to expand the strike, saying it has made a competitive offer to the UAW, including a more than 20% pay hike.

+"Following yesterday's publication of comments made by the UAW's Communications Director and the subsequent strike announcement, we question whether the union's leadership has ever had an interest in reaching an agreement in a timely manner," the automaker said.
+"They seem more concerned about pursuing their own political agendas than negotiating in the best interests of our employees and the sustainability of our U.S. operations given the market's fierce competition."

-The automakers argue they're facing pressure to keep costs low in order to compete with Tesla and foreign car makers, while also investing money into the rapidly growing electric vehicle market.
-The companies also say their counteroffers are reasonable, while signaling they are willing to negotiate further.
+The automakers argue they're facing pressure to keep costs low in order to compete with Tesla and foreign car makers, while also investing heavily to speed the transition to electric vehicles.

 "If we don't continue to invest, we will lose ground — quickly," GM President Mark Reuss wrote Wednesday in an op-ed published in the Detroit Free Press.
 "Our competitors across the country and around the world, most of whom are non-union, will waste no time seizing the opportunity we would be handing them."